nsidc/data-access-tool-ui/doc/DEVELOPMENT.md

 information (dataset ID and version) that drives CMR requests that populate items like the granules list and bounding box in the cesium map.

+Most importantly, Drupal provides CSS that the app relies on to look correct.
+To fully test style changes, it must be tested in Drupal.

 In order to test integration with drupal, create a dev VM from the `ansible_drupal_nsidc_org` repository, hosted on NSIDC's `gitsrv` server.
 To clone `ansible_drupal_nsidc_org`: